2015–2016 Lebanese protests: Background

 The 2015–2016 Lebanese protests originally occurred because of the failure of Lebanon's centralised waste management system, which had depended since 1997 on a single landfill near Naameh, south of Beirut.
 The Naameh landfill had an intended capacity of two million tons of garbage, but by the time of its closing in 2015 due to pressure of locals and activists, it had received over 15 million tons of waste.
 The site closed immediately and without any viable alternatives, it led to a garbage halt by Sukleen, the waste management company responsible for collecting waste in Beirut and Mount Lebanon.
 Thousands of tons of waste piled up in the streets during the peak of summer, causing environmental and public health risks.

 The garbage crisis quickly exposed deeper dysfunctions within the Lebanese state.
 When the Lebanese Civil War ended in 1990, Lebanon adopted a confessional power-sharing model that distributed political office along sectarian lines, leading to widespread clientelism and weak governance.

 By 2015, these dynamics led to consistent crises in basic public services, such as electricity blackouts, worsening of the water infrastructure and an inability to pass a national budget for over a decade.
 Lebanon had also been without a president since May 2014, leaving executive decisions a state of uncertainty.
 According to political analyst Marwan Kraidy, the waste crisis functioned as a "biopolitical flashpoint", mobilising Lebanese citizens from different backgrounds and uniting them through their shared concerns and grievances over the inability of the state to manage standard needs like public health.
 The forming of the "You Stink" movement in July 2015 began out of this moment.
 Initially it started as a social media campaign demanding the removal of garbage, but it quickly grow into a call for institutional reform.

 The movement didn't revolve around a single party or leader- it was led by multiple independent acvtivists, civil society groups and collectives that rejected the sectarian order.
 Despite being decentralised in character, the protests were unified by its demands for transparency, reforms of political systems and ending institutional corruption. systems.
 The rhetorics of the 2011 Arab Spring were and inspiration for the "You Stink movement".
 Protesters adopted slogans and strategies such as "the people want the fall of the regime", and gathering in downtown Beirut's Riad Al Solh Square.
 During these gatherings, the protesters often performed live music, street performances, political satire and art, reflecting both their anger and creativity.

 Timeline of Events

 July 2015: Landfill Closure and Garbage Accumulation

 The Naameh landfill, located south of Beirut, was officially closed on the 17th of July in 2015, after years of exceeding its capacity.
-TheLebanese authorities were not able to put an alternative waste management into action, regardless of prior warnings.
+The Lebanese authorities were not able to put an alternative waste management into action, regardless of prior warnings.
 Consequently, Sukleen, the private contractor responsible for waste collection in Beirut and Mount Lebanon, ceased operations.
 Soon garbage began piling up on the streets, raising significant public health and environmental concerns.